Chapter 172-121 WAC – Student Conduct Code

 (d) Disruption of proceedings: Any person, including the respondent or advisor, who disrupts a hearing, may be excluded from the proceedings.

 (e) Electronic appearance.
-In the interest of fairness and expedience, the CRO may permit any person to appear by telephone, audio tape, written statement, or other means, as appropriate, if the rights of the parties will not be substantially prejudiced by an electronic appearance as determined by the CRO.
+In the interest of fairness and expedience, the CRO may permit any person to appear by telephone, audio recording, written statement, or other means, as appropriate, if the rights of the parties will not be substantially prejudiced by an electronic appearance as determined by the CRO.

 (4) Standard of proof.
 The hearing authority shall determine whether the respondent violated the student conduct code, as charged, based on a preponderance of the evidence.
 A preponderance means, based on the evidence admitted, whether it is more probable than not that the respondent violated the student conduct code.